benjr70/Smart-Smoker-V2/docs/cidi.md

 * `docker run --privileged  --device=/dev/ttyUSB0 -p 3000:3000 benjr70/smart_smoker:device-serviceTest`

+### Container deployment

+Containers for the smoker is handled by watchtower.
+When a new container is push to docker hub watchertower will see that pull is down and replace the only one on the smoker.
+The delpoyment workflow is set for a manually trigger.
+This wil have to be used when there is an update to `smoker.docker-compose.yml` or `smoker-deploy.yml`

+Watchtower settings can be seen in the `smoker.docker-compose.yml`

+Containers for the cloud is still deploy via github action workflows

 ### Network

 Using Tailscale to manage my network, this provides a private internal network for all devices.